Watergate scandal: Early press investigations

-Shortly after the break-in, DNC Counsel Joseph Califano Jr. notified the Washington Post: editor Barry Sussman assigned veteran journalist Alfred Lewis and novice Bob Woodward to the story.
-The team, joined by the young Carl Bernstein, found that four of the burglars were Cuban exiles; Woodward attended the burglar's preliminary hearing, where McCord admitted to being former CIA.
-While the Washington Posts next issue contained three stories on Watergate, the scandal received negligible coverage from papers like The New York Times.
+Shortly after the break-in, DNC counsel Joseph Califano Jr. notified The Washington Post: editor Barry Sussman assigned veteran journalist Alfred Lewis and the novices Bob Woodward and Carl Bernstein to the story.
+The team found that four of the burglars were Cuban exiles; Woodward attended the burglars' preliminary hearing, where McCord admitted to being former CIA.
+The Washington Posts next issue contained three stories on Watergate, but the scandal received negligible coverage from papers like The New York Times.

 Based on the address book and letters found in the burglar's suite, Woodward and Bernstein contacted the White House switchboard and asked for Hunt.
-They were connected to "Mr. Colson's office", where a secretary referred them to Hunt's office at the Mullen Company PR Firm.
-Upon reaching Hunt, he exclaimed "Good God!
-In view that the matter is under ajudication, I have no comment." and hung up.
+They were connected to "Mr. Colson's office" and then referred to Hunt's office at the Mullen Company PR Firm.
+They were able to reach Hunt, who hung up.

-Contacting acquaintances, they learned that Hunt was "with the CIA" and that McCord had worked with the Office of Emergency Preparedness to develop a list of "domestic radicals" and a censorship plan in case of a national emergency.
-Based on Sussman's research on Colson, the trio published a headline linking the plot to the White House: "White House Consultant Linked to Bugging Suspects".
+Contacting acquaintances, they learned that Hunt was "with the CIA" and that McCord had created a presidential list of "domestic radicals" and a censorship plan in case of a national emergency.
+Based on Sussman's research on Colson, the trio published a headline implicating the White House: "White House Consultant Linked to Bugging Suspects".
 Press attention on the "Watergate caper" grew from other outlets.
 The New York Times Latin-American specialist Tad Szulc connected the Cuban burglars to past CIA plots and Hunt to the Bay of Pigs.